-Highgrove has 3 lots remaining before it is sold out and the display village is closes.
+Highgrove is now sold out and the display village has closed.

 To view a selection of Melbourne’s leading builders visit our project Meridian’s Display Village – 1880 Thompsons Rd, Clyde North.

 The idea of buying a new house in a new community is very exiting.
 Before making any decisions it is important to speak with a mortgage advisor to help you understand all of your options.
 There are many lenders available who will guide you through the process to find a home loan that best suits your needs.
 If you’re not sure where to start just let us know and we can assist you by providing you with a range of lenders you can talk too.

 How do I choose the right block of land?

 When selecting a block of land there are some key questions that can help determine the block that best suits your needs, you should consider: Size of the block – How much room do you need?
 Have you already decided on a house?
 How big do you want your backyard?
 Orientation of the block What direction will your house face?
 How will this affect the solar efficiencies of your home?
 Budget Have you spoken to your mortgage advisor?
 Do you know how much your house and land will cost?
 What other blocks will suit your needs?
 Some of these questions might seem daunting but our friendly staff are here to help, we’d be happy to sit down with you and work out what best suits your needs